-*ARC-DRIVE: This command grab can strengthen your okizeme even more, it has invincible startup and an Akiha summon can still hit while it’s active to add more damage!
-Plus, it heals you for a bit so you can make that regular victory a perfect again 😛 Just don’t be predictable by using it every time you can.
+*ARC-DRIVE: This command grab can strengthen your okizeme even more, it has invincible startup and an Akiha summon can still hit while it’s active to add more damage.
+Plus, it heals a little so you can make that regular victory a perfect again 😛 Just don’t be predictable by using it every time you can.

-*Air throw: When pushed against the corner with a summon and yourself in front, it could be tempting to try and jump out of this position.
-Read your opponent and catch him in the air as he leaves the ground.
+*Air throw: When the opponent is pushed against the corner with a summon and yourself in front, it could be tempting for them to try and jump out of this position.
+Read your opponent and catch them in the air as they leave the ground.

 *j.
 2B spam: Can be used to mess with your opponent after wake up.
-Just repeatedly jumping and dive-kicking a few times in a row can cause him to do something stupid and get counter hit.
+Just repeatedly jumping and dive-kicking a few times in a row can cause them to do something stupid (2A mash) and get counter hit.

-*214A: An alternative follow up to 2C.
+*214A: An pretty gimmicky follow up after 2C.
 If 2C hits, it can OTG and you can follow up with 6[C] for a bounce and a knockdown/air combo ender.
 When blocked the opponent might think you’re trying to set up 214B or 214C and may attempt to do something instead of block, only to find out this summon attacks much earlier.
 If spaced correctly it should leave you at a slight frame advantage even when blocked.